Consensys/validator-smart-contracts/contracts/allowlist/README.md

 and voting.

 To be able to use this contract starting from the genesis block of a blockchain the initial state of this contract needs to be set in the genesis file.
-The `scripts/allowlist` directory of this repository contains a javascript script that creates the storage section for this contract.
+The `scripts/allowlist/genesisContent` directory of this repository contains a javascript script that creates the storage section for this contract.

+The `scripts/allowlist/cli` directory contains a simple cli script that can be used to call the allowlist smart contract functions.

 ### Build the Contract